vippsas/vipps-invoice-api/vipps-invoice-api-getting.started.md

 This is a final state and does not allow any further state transitions.

-# Retrieving invoice documents (i.e. commercial invoice and attachments)
+# Retrieving Invoice Documents

+Invoice documents may be additional invoice documentation, such as commercial invoices and attachments.

 The IPP should retrieve the *actual* document download URL on demand on behalf of its user.
 This is typically initiated when the user clicks on a download link in a UI.
 The user's request should first be made to a back-end system that in turn makes the authenticated request to this API to retrieve the *time-limited* URL to the actual document.

 The URL contains a *JWT* query parameter that is validated by the ISP.
 The expiry time (i.e. TTL) is inside the JWT.

 Each invoice document has one or more MIME types.
 This means that `GET:/invoices/{invoiceId}/attachments/{attachmentId}` must include the
 `mimeType` query parameter that specifies the mime type to retrieve, i.e.